Cameron Carpenter: Recordings

+In early 2008, the Telarc record label signed Carpenter to an exclusive five-album recording contract.
+His Telarc debut album, Revolutionary, was recorded as a CD and DVD at Trinity Church Wall Street in New York City and released September 23, 2008.
+The title comes from Carpenter's transcription of Chopin's "Revolutionary Etude".
+The album made Carpenter the first organist ever to receive a Grammy nomination in the category 'Best Solo Instrumental Performance' (without orchestra) for a solo album.

 On June 1, 2010, Telarc issued in the U.S. a two-disc set with a CD carrying a J.S.
 Bach recital that had been recorded live at a recital he played in the Church of St. Mary the Virgin in New York City.

-On August 26, 2014, Sony issued the DVD If You Could Read My Mind, containing performances and commentary by Carpenter recorded on an electronic touring organ.
+On August 26, 2014, Sony issued the DVD If You Could Read My Mind, containing performances and commentary by Carpenter recorded on his electronic touring organ.

 Work

 Carpenter has been both criticized by some and praised by others for his unorthodox interpretations of the standard organ repertoire.
 Registrations rarely follow those suggested by the composer, and Carpenter often takes dramatic liberties in articulation.
 Carpenter is also noted for his advocacy of the digital organ, particularly development of a touring electronic organ, citing factors such as the obstacles the pipe organ imposes on the ability of a traveling performer to enjoy an ongoing relationship with a single instrument in the same manner as many other instrumentalists.
 Despite this, he frequently performs on pipe organs, often garnering major exposure for the instrument.

 He designed and commissioned the International Touring Organ (ITO), Opus 8 of the Marshall and Ogletree company, a one-of-a-kind, customized, "full-scale portable organ sonically tailorable to any acoustic environment", which took ten years and cost $2 million to build.
 Since its premiere in March 2014, he no longer has to learn a new instrument for every performance which he characterized as maddening, and he now tours worldwide to venues that have never had an organ.
 The story of the ITO is the subject of the 2015 documentary "The Sound of My Life".

-On March 18, 2014, Carpenter, arriving at Birmingham Airport for a performance at Birmingham Symphony Hall the following day, was refused permission to enter the United Kingdom by the British Border Force which applied immigration rules for visiting foreign artists.
-He returned to Britain the following day, and after a short detention at the airport, performed a reduced version of his planned recital.
-The House of Lords initiated an inquiry with the Home Office which determined that Carpenter lacked the required sponsor's certificate and that no mistreatment occurred, though it conceded that "Although the guidelines and policies were correctly followed by officers, Border Force accepts that more could have been done to assist Mr Carpenter."
+In 2020, while recovering from COVID-19 in Berlin, Germany, Carpenter could not oversee the moving and ongoing storage of the ITO.
+On account of this, the organ and its components suffered irreparable damage.
+“It taught me a lot about loss,” Carpenter said.
+“And it changed my feelings about music itself.
+It disrupted my conviction that I want to be a musician.”